bmewj/notes/notes/cs346/index.md

    - Or: "what are the articles with the highest number of revisions?"
    - Biggest challenge: install Hadoop.
 Get it running.
 There is a step-by- step instruction paper on how to install it.
+   - Note: using Hadoop on your own machine allows you to gauge the performance better, since you have complete control over your threads (i.e. fewer context switches).

 3. **Column oriented data stores**: Column stores for analytics, bitmaps, algorithms